Asbestos on Navy Ships

 Asbestos on Cutters

 Cutters were the main ships used by the U.S. Coast Guard for missions.
-More than 70 cutters are known to have used asbestos-based materials.
+More than 70 cutters are known to have used asbestos-containing materials, putting those who served aboard them at a high risk of lung cancer and mesothelioma.

 Coast Guard cutters with asbestos included: